Kyblue11/PriceWise/README.md

 # Anime Scraper

-Compare prices and quality of anime merchandise using Puppeteer web scraping! credits to stan and vin for be and fe collaboration
+Compare prices and quality of anime merchandise using Puppeteer web scraping!<br>
+(Credits to stan and vin for be and fe collaboration)

 ## Overview